Extra money for those who need it

 - something unexpected happens and leaves you struggling financially.

-- in financial difficulties because their funding doesn't quite cover their essential living expenses.
+- in financial difficulties because their funding doesn't quite cover their essential living expenses, or

 What help is available?

-If you're eligible, a non-repayable grant is paid from the Discretionary Hardship Fund.
+If you're eligible, you'll get a grant from the NTU Undergraduate Hardship Fund.
 This is to supplement your main source of funding for your undergraduate course.
 It offers some support in meeting any shortfall between your income and expenditure.
+It's a grant, not a loan, so you won't have to repay it.

 The fund cannot: